-The water level in Lake Alexandrina is approximately 0.84m AHD and Lake Albert is approximately 0.85m AHD.
+As of 12 December 2024, the water level in Lake Alexandrina is approximately 0.82m AHD and Lake Albert is approximately 0.81m AHD.

 The Lower Lakes are being managed to target a daily average lake level between 0.75m AHD and 0.85m AHD throughout December.